apache/beam/learning/prompts/code-generation/java/04_io_bigtable.md

 Prompt:
-Write a sample Java code snippet that writes data to a Google BigTable table using Apache Beam.
+Write a sample Java code snippet that writes data to a Google Bigtable table using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to JSON files using the Apache Beam BigTableIO connector.
+Your Apache Beam pipeline can write data to a Bigtable table using the Apache Beam BigTableIO connector.

 Here is an example of how to use the BigTableIO connector to accomplish this:

 ```java